MuhammadAsifJawad/WhatsappMsg-Bomber/README.md

 WhatsappMsg-Bomber send unlimited message at a time on any Phone Number.
 ![WhatsappMsg-Bomber](https://github.com/MuhammadAsifJawad/WhatsappMsg-Bomber/blob/main/ScreenShort.png)
 ## What is WhatsappMsg-Bomber?
 WhatsappMsg-Bomber is use whatsapp web technology.It is a way where you can make your WhatsApp account as a whatsapp Message Bomber.
-You just scan QRCode from your host Whatsapp and Link it.Then<br>
+You just scan QRCode from your host Whatsapp and Link it.<br>
-just sending this type of message from other account on it.
+Then, just sending this type of message from other account on it.
 ```
 type: Bomb
 phoneNo: 1235564825